RealtimeSim

 Parameters

-• indices (Sequence[numpy.ndarray]): A sequence of length num_envs.
+• indices (Sequence[numpy.ndarrayarrow-up-right]): A sequence of length num_envs.
 Each element is an integer array of shape (K_e,) giving the target local vertex indices in environment e.

-• pos_dest (Sequence[numpy.ndarray]): A sequence of length num_envs.
+• pos_dest (Sequence[numpy.ndarrayarrow-up-right]): A sequence of length num_envs.
 Each element is a float array of shape (K_e, 3) giving the target local vertex positions in environment e.

 • weights (Sequence[float]): A sequence of length num_envs.
 Each entry is the controller inverse stiffness to use for environment e.
 We recommend simply setting them to all zeros for stability.